 As we drove south, the land changed to desert and wild camels could be seen.
 The only settlements are based around springs and water sources.
 Stone or earth banks are built to hold back water so some wheat and a few olive trees or dates can be grown.
 The oases with their palmeraies near the Algerian border stand out as splashes of green against the pale brown landscape.

 To the east is the land of the fortified Berber hill towns and Ksours, the fortified granaries made famous by Star Wars.
 Around Tatauoine, nearly every hilltop has one.
 Their evocative architecture is a photographer's delight.

 There were so many highlights to the trip.
 The stunning mosaics in the Bardo and El Jem Museums, Elles Tombs scattered around a hillside, Jurgurtha's Table rising out of the plain, the oasis at Chebika once the tourists had left...

 Above all we will remember the warmth and welcome of the Tunisian people and their feeling of optimism after the Jasmine Revolution.

-Learn more about Audley tailor-made holidays to Tunisia
+Learn more about Audley tailor-made vacations to Tunisia

-Though Tunisia is less than three hours flight away from the UK, the country's winding medinas, Roman ruins and desertscapes are a world away.
-Highlights include the unending salt pans of the Chott El Jerid, beautiful sandy beaches of Jerba and Tunisia's historical capital, Tunis.
+Tunisia's winding medinas, Roman ruins and desertscapes are a world away from anything you can see in the U.S. Highlights include the unending salt pans of the Chott El Jerid, beautiful sandy beaches of Jerba and Tunisia's historical capital, Tunis.